cobwebos/docs/includes/virtual-machines-common-isolation.md

 ### <a name="q-can-i-move-my-existing-d15_v2ds15_v2-reserve-instance-to-an-isolated-size-reserved-instance"></a>Q: Can I move my existing D15_v2/DS15_v2 Reserve Instance to an isolated size Reserved Instance?
 **A**: This is not necessary since the benefit will apply to both isolated and non-isolated sizes.
 But Azure will support changing existing D15_v2/DS15_v2 Reserved Instances to D15i_v2/DS15i_v2.
 For all other Dv2/Dsv2 Reserved Instances, use the existing Reserved Instance or buy new Reserved Instances for the isolated sizes.

+### <a name="q-im-a-azure-service-fabric-customer-relying-on-the-silver-or-gold-durability-tiers-does-this-change-impact-me"></a>Q: I'm a Azure Service Fabric Customer relying on the Silver or Gold Durability Tiers.
+Does this change impact me?
+**答**：不需要。 The guarantees provided by Service Fabric's [Durability Tiers](https://docs.microsoft.com/azure/service-fabric/service-fabric-cluster-capacity#the-durability-characteristics-of-the-cluster) will continue to function even after this change.
+If you require physical hardware isolation for other reasons, you may still need to take one of the actions described above.